-- (1) The financial statements and notes set out on pages 1 to 54, including: - Complying with Australian Accounting Standards, and other mandatory professional reporting requirements; and - (ii) Giving a true and fair view of the Company's financial position as at 30 June 2022 and of its performance for the financial year ended on that date. - (2) There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.
+- (1) The financial statements and Notes set out on pages 1 to 59, including: - Complying with Australian Accounting Standards and other mandatory professional reporting requirements; and - (ii) Giving a true and fair view of the Company's financial position as at 30 June 2023 and of its performance for the financial year ended on that date. - (2) There are reasonable grounds to believe that NBN Co will be able to pay its debts as and when they become due and payable.